Daniel L. Ryan: Resignation and legacy

-On October 19, 1999, Pope John Paul II accepted Ryan's resignation as Bishop of Springfield, effective immediately, six years before the mandatory retirement of 75 for bishops.
+On October 19, 1999, John Paul II accepted Ryan's resignation as bishop of Springfield, effective immediately, six years before the mandatory retirement of 75 for bishops.

-In late October 1999, Matthew McCormick sued the Diocese of Springfield, claiming that Alvin J. Campbell, a diocesan priest, abused him as an altar boy from 1982 to 1985.
+In late October 1999, Matthew McCormick sued the Diocese of Springfield, claiming that Reverend Alvin J. Campbell, a diocesan priest, abused him as an altar boy from 1982 to 1985.
 McCormick claimed that Ryan and the diocese did nothing to protect him, and that Ryan was guilty of numerous sexual affairs with male prostitutes and priests, creating a poisoned atmosphere.
 A diocese spokesperson said that Ryan removed Campbell in 1985 as soon as he heard about the accusations.
 Campbell later spent seven years in prison for child sexual abuse.
 Ryan denied having any affairs.
 The diocese settled with McCormick in 2004.

 In a 2002 Joliet Herald-News article, an unidentified priest from the Diocese of Joliet said that Ryan made sexual advances against him when the two men were staying at a hotel while visiting an out of town parish in 1982.
-In August 2002, the Diocese of Springfield received allegations that Ryan had solicited sex from four boys in 1984.
-One of the alleged victims, Frank Sigretto, said that Ryan picked him up off the street and offered him $50 for a message.
-During the message, Ryan made sexual advances to the 15 year-old boy.
-The Diocese of Springfield referred its case to the Sangamon County, Illinois district attorney, but the DA could not prosecute Ryan because the statute of limitations had expired.
+In August 2002, the diocese received allegations that Ryan had solicited sex from four boys in 1984.
+One of the alleged victims, Frank Sigretto, said that Ryan picked him up off the street and offered him $50 for a massage.
+During the massage, Ryan made sexual advances to the 15-year-old boy.
+The diocese referred its case to the Sangamon County, Illinois district attorney, but the DA could not prosecute Ryan because the statute of limitations had expired.

 Having continued to administer confirmation and celebrate mass, Ryan voluntarily agreed in 2004 to suspend his public ministry.
 In 2006, an independent investigative report was commissioned by Bishop George Lucas, Ryan's successor.
 In its report, the Special Panel on Clergy Misconduct declared that Ryan "engaged in improper sexual conduct and used his office to conceal his activities".
 Ryan also fostered "a culture of secrecy...that discouraged faithful priests from coming forward with information about misconduct" by other clergy in the diocese.

 In his final years, Ryan resided at Sunrise of Naperville North, a senior facility in Naperville, Illinois.
 Daniel Ryan died in Naperville on December 31, 2015, at age 85.